Quinnipiac University

 Adviser: Professor Jonathan Blake

-This senior thesis explores the crucial intersection between user psychology and design practices, emphasizing the need to prioritize both user engagement and wellbeing.
-Technology can be addicting due to its design but it shouldn’t be at the cost of the user’s mental wellbeing.
+This senior thesis explores the crucial intersection between user psychology and design practices, emphasizing the need to prioritize both user engagement and well-being.
+Technology can be addicting because of its design but it shouldn’t be at the cost of the user’s mental well-being.
 There should be an intersection that allows companies to still make a profit from returning users but not to the point of addiction to technology.

 Student Lead: Elizabeth Delea